Updated on 05/12/2025

 As with any business, it’s important to figure out who your competition is, what they offer, and how they advertise, so you know what makes your business the better choice.
 You can use Instagram hashtags to research competitor accounts, their top posts, and their most-used hashtags.

 For example, let’s say you are a graphic design freelancer aiming to grow your business.
 You would be able to log in to your Instagram account and go into the search bar to look for your competitors and discover the most used and popular hashtags on the “graphic design” topic.
-In the below screenshots, you’ll see that under the “Top” category, there will be a list of all hashtags, accounts, users, and places.
+In the below screenshots, you’ll see that under the “For you” category, there will be a list of posts and reels.
 And to specifically look for graphic design hashtags, you would just click the “Tags” category and view that list.

 Learning this information can help you gauge an audience’s response to your competitor’s post(s), giving you the knowledge of what works best and what doesn’t for your own social media marketing.